applewoodhoa/applewoodhoa.github.io/_posts/2018-08-10-Meeting.md

   - Quote was received for electrical repair to spot lights on trees at pool house.

 - New Business to Review.
-  -Discussion of updated budget projections for available HOA funds.
+  - Discussion of updated budget projections for available HOA funds.
-  -New contract agreement reached lawn care company to reduce number of monthly cuts.
+  - New contract agreement reached lawn care company to reduce number of monthly cuts.
-  -Awaiting new quotes for up keep on the pool.
+  - Awaiting new quotes for up keep on the pool.
-  -Discussion to have pool closed no later than Oct.
+  - Discussion to have pool closed no later than Oct.
 22nd, 2018.
 May be earlier depending on weather.
-  -Key to be supplied to clubhouse supply company for storage unit access.
+  - Key to be supplied to clubhouse supply company for storage unit access.

 - Open floor